sbstjn/68Keys.io/content/_index.md

 - [Aluminium Case][3]\
   <span>Simple, unexpensive, but beautiful *Sandwich Case* made of Aluminium.</span>
 - [Printed Circuit Boards][2]\
-  <span>Custom Printed Circuit Boards holding an Arduino with ATmega32U4 microcontroller.</span>
+  <span>Custom Printed Circuit Boards using an Arduino with ATmega32U4.</span>
 - [TMK Firmware][4]\
-  <span>Customizable keyboard firmware based on the popular and free TMK firmware.</span>
+  <span>Customizable keyboard firmware based on the popular TMK firmware.</span>

-If you are sure you have what it takes to tackle this adventure, head over to the [shopping list][7] and start ordering!
-When you received everything, start with building the [Aluminium Case][3] first, followed by soldering everything to the [Circuit Board][2], and finally upload the [TMK Firmware][4] to your board!
+If you are ready to tackle this adventure, head over to the [shopping list][7] and start ordering!
+When you received everything, start with building the [Aluminium Case][3] first, followed by soldering everything to the [Circuit Board][2], and finally load the [TMK Firmware][4] to your board!

 ### Requirements